DiamondLightSource/httomo/docs/source/pipelines/yaml.rst

 .. _tutorials_pl_templates_gpu:

-.. warning:: At DLS, the templates bellow should work with the :code:`httomo/latest` module, however, for production please use :ref:`full_pipelines_archived`.
+.. warning:: At DLS, the templates below should work with the :code:`httomo/latest` module, however, for production please use :ref:`full_pipelines_archived`.

 Pipelines using HTTomo libraries
 --------------------------------